sdondley/ClimateChangeChat/setting_up_lsp_nvim-lspconfig_and_perl_in_neovim.md

     * You should see: "Configured servers list: perlpls" at the bottom of a popup box
     * "Yes, you're a genius!"
         * Congrats, you know how to copy and the right place to paste things
-        * Or continue if you feel unfulfilled and want to learn more
+        * Feel free to continue with the rest of the tutorial if you're inclined
     * "No, you're an asshole!"
         * OK, then google around and figure it out
             * Or, go bug someone on reddit/stackoverflow with your troubles